-The implementation time frame is three years, commencing January 2014 and shall be extended from time to time, as determined by the government, with appropriate modifications.

-All government organizations should adopt the policy and procedures within the assigned time frame.
+The implementation time frame is three years, commencing in January 2019 and shall be extended from time to time, as determined by the government, with appropriate modifications and all government organizations should adopt the policy and procedures within the assigned time frame.
 The policies and procedures envisaged under this document will not be a static.
 It will be updated as frequently as required, taking into account changing trends in the environment, in technology, and changes in business processes.